mrluan102/DO/README.md

 =========

 early-ssh gives you an SSH server during the boot of your Linux system.
 It starts before the root filesystem is mounted so you can unlock your encrypted root filesystem interactively, you don't have to be at the console of your server.
 You can also scp files to your server so you can even start your key-encrypted system.
+You can also shrink your root filesystem or full replace your OS.

 early-ssh is basically an update-iniramfs hook script and a boot script that starts dropbear SSH server in the initramfs during boot.

+Tested on Ubuntu 16.04, 14.04 and Debian 8.

 Features
 --------